jtorrestx/jtorrestx/README.md

 - ⚡ Fun fact: ...
 -->

 Call me Joel.
-I'll be using this GitHub account to collaborate on other projects and host my website.
+I'll be using this GitHub account for contributing to other projects and hosting my website.

 My personal software projects are hosted on [Codeberg](https://codeberg.org/jtorres).